Are you looking for impactful resume action words and power verbs?

 If you overdo the action verbs, then they will lose their value.
 The hiring manager might also think that you're trying too hard.

-A general rule of thumb is to not use the same power verb in one "Work Experience" section twice.
+A general rule of thumb is to not use the same power verb in one "Professional Experience" section twice.

 3. Avoid Generic Resume Words

 Generic action verbs are common on resumes.
 They don't make much of an impact.
-Instead, choose resume words representing a quantifiable achievement that is powerful, and dynamic, and show the employer how much of an impact you had on your previous company.
+Instead, choose resume words representing a quantifiable achievement that is powerful and dynamic to show the employer how much of an impact you had on your previous company.

 Also Read: How to say "innovative" in different ways on your professional documents?